SYSTEM: STARK_OS_v4.2.1 // STATUS: OPERATIONAL

 Integral Calculus

-Integral calculus deals with the accumulation of quantities and the area under curves.
-The fundamental theorem of calculus connects differentiation and integration, showing they are inverse operations.
+Integral calculus deals with accumulation of quantities and computing the exact area bounded by curves.
+The Fundamental Theorem connects differentiation and integration as inverse operators.

 • Riemann Sums and Definite Integrals